 Message Explanation Action About to exit without processing: 0 There are no IEN records within the range.
 Choose another IEN range Broker Connection to server could not be established!
 VistA RPC Broker is not currently in a listening state OR the application has timed out.
 Close the application and restart.
 Check with the VistA system manager for the status of the Broker listener.
 CC:createcontext ("MAG WINDOWS") could not be established!
 The user does not have All MAG RPC's [MAG WINDOWS] menu option assigned.
-Assign the user this menu option. lbCacheShare.items.Count < 1: MAGQ SHARES There are no online, non-router VMC shares.
+Assign the user this menu option. lbCacheShare.items.Count < 1: MAGQ SHARES There are no online, non-router VistA Imaging Shares .
 Use the Queue Processor's Network Location Manager to check/add the shares.
 Invalid Input Range The From and To values entered in the Range are not correct (e.g. Start: 0 End: 0).
 Enter a valid From and To range. jukebox shares are not setup The Tier 2 share(s) are offline or don't exist in the NETWORK LOCATION file (#2005.2).
 Create/Edit the Tier 2 shares in the Network Location Manager on the Queue Processor.
 This workstation is not currently setup as a Background Processor.
 There is no BP Server set up for this machine.
 Use the option BP Servers on the Queue Processor to register this server.
 Verifier client software is version nnn.
 VistA Imaging Host software is version mmm.
 Please update to compatible client and host software.
 Shutting down Verifier The version of the KIDS file installed on VistA does not match the executable version on the workstation.
 Install the latest KIDS and client software.

-Message Explanation Action

-VistA shares are not setup The image share(s) are offline or don't exist in the NETWORK Create/Edit the shares in the Network Location Manager on the
+Message Explanation Action VistA shares are not setup Create/Edit the shares in the Network Location Manager on the Queue Processor.

-LOCATION file (#2005.2).
-Queue Processor.